circlefin/malachite/README.md

 > [!IMPORTANT]
 > Malachite is pre-alpha software and still under heavy development.
 > At this stage, it is not meant for use in production.
-> The software is provided "as is" and has not been externally audited, use at your own risk.
+> The software is provided "as is" and has not been externally audited; use at your own risk.

 ### Goals